-While there is always a fun sense of nostalgia with wood fireplaces, they certainly have many safety and other concerns to think about.
-Some people use fire starting logs to help with both the safety issues and to help start a fire faster.
+While there is always a fun sense of nostalgia for wood fireplaces, they certainly have many safety and other concerns to think about.
+Some people use fire-starting logs to help with both safety issues and to help start a fire faster.
 However, are these logs really that great compared to a safer, more efficient electric fireplace?
-In this article, we are going to compare many of the features, benefits, and downsides of both wood fireplaces that use specialty duraflame fireplace them and electric fireplaces.
+In this article, we are going to compare many of the features, benefits, and downsides of both wood fireplaces that use specialty duraflame fireplaces them and electric fireplaces.

 Duraflame Fireplace Compare to A MagikFlame Fireplace

 - What Are The Different Types of Wood Fireplaces Where You Might Use Duraflame Fireplace or Other Firelighters?